ilios/moodle-block-ilios/README.md

-# Ilios2 Integration Block for Moodle 1.9
+# Ilios Integration Block for Moodle 1.9

-This block integrates the [Ilios2](http://iliosproject.org/) calendar into Moodle.
+This block integrates the [Ilios](http://iliosproject.org/) calendar into Moodle.

 This module is designed and developed by The University of California, San Francisco.